celsiusnarhwal/3515.games/kurisu/README.md

 **Options**:

+- `-z, --nonzero`: Exit nonzero if files are changed.
 - `-v, --verbose`: Show the name of each changed file.
 - `-q, --quiet`: Suppress all output aside from errors.
 Overrides -v.
 - `-n, --dry-run`: Run as usual but without actually changing any files.